 6. Light snack

 These recommendations are for the general population.
-If you have a medical condition and are unsure if your dietary needs are different, especially during Ramadan, feel free to make an appointment with me for more personalised recommendations.
+If you have a medical condition and are unsure if your dietary needs are different, especially during Ramadan, feel free to make an appointment with me for more tailored advice.